 The 1800 census shows the household of Pine Plains shop owner Ebenezer Dibblee with 6 slaves; by 1820 this number had decreased to two male slaves, which we know because the 1820 census asked for more information than previous censuses, including the sex and ages of slaves.
 The decrease in the number of slaves in New York households often seen around this time was common as slavery was winding down, due to gradual manumission laws.

 We know quite a bit about one early Pine Plains resident who was a slave owner: Jacob Bockee (1757-1819), the man who in 1816 sold the piece of land to the Quakers in Bethel for their mission house.
-As a young man of eighteen, Jacob, originally from Amenia but later settling in Pine Plains, lost his parents and inherited the family farm which was located near the present hamlet of Shekomeko (named for the Mahican village that had been located in Pine Plains) in the town of North East.
+As a young man of eighteen, Jacob, originally from Amenia but later settling in Pine Plains, lost his parents and inherited the family farm which was located near the present hamlet of Shekomeko.
 When he went off to fight in the Revolution, he left instructions for the twelve slaves in the household to "get their living off the farm", presumably so that they would have a means of survival during the war.

 By the 1790s he was freeing some of his slaves; there is a record of his freeing one Simon Le Grande in 1794, as follows:

-As a member of the New York State Assembly from 1795-1797, he introduced a bill calling for the abolition of slavery in New York, but it did not pass (a law for gradual abolition did pass in 1799).
+As a member of the New York State Assembly from 1795-1797, he called for the abolition of slavery in New York, but a law for gradual abolition did not pass until 1799.
 In 1815 he settled on the former John Tice Smith farm in Bethel, and that same year he freed his slave Clara and her two-year old son, Charles, presumably having waited until Clara was old enough to take care of herself as the law required.
 It may be of interest to know, and it certainly gives additional insight into Jacob's character, that he also was involved with a temperance society where any violation was cause for the member to forfeit his right arm.
 Jacob's son Abraham became a U.S. Congressman.